 Harmonised indices of consumer prices.
 Monthly data.

-I-18

-II Output and demand

-II-1
+Source: Statistics Iceland.

-Contribution of individual components to output growth
+II-1 Contribution of individual components to output growth

 Contribution of individual components to output growth.
-For 2021 the year-on-year change is only from Q1/2020 to Q1/2021.
+For 2022 the year-on-year change is only from Q1/2021 to Q1/2022.
 Annual data.
 Sources: Statistics Iceland, Central Bank of Iceland.

-II-2

-GDP and private consumption per capita
+II-3